flaaaing/Cactus-Bot/README.md

 2. **Node.js version 12 or newer is recommended to run Draconian since we are using Discord.js v12**
 3. Use NPM to install the dependencies from the project folder: `npm install`
 4. Edit/create the file `.env` (or your hoster's provided environment secret) and insert your bot token in `TOKEN` value.
-5. Start the bot from the project folder: `node shard.js`
+5. Start the bot from the project folder: `node index.js`
-6. Open `http://localhost:8080/` or your project URL to view the http output.

 Web Hosting :